therealBudder/survival-island-game/README.md

-# survival-island-game
-Final year project procedurally generated survival island game
+# 3D Procedurally Generated Survival Island Game

+#### Created for my final year project at the University of East Anglia

+Developed in Unity using C# scripting